lachlan-waugh/lachlan-waugh.github.io/content/projects/dependalyzer.md

 ## What is this?

-Money Trees provides a more secure way to interact with private and public package repositories using CodeArtifact, it also provides an enforcible process to handle code changes in private repositories and a dashboard that provides actionable intel, where the developers can focus on deploying a fix when the dashboard highlights packages that are vulnerable.
+Dependalyzer provides a more secure way to interact with private and public package repositories using CodeArtifact, it also provides an enforcible process to handle code changes in private repositories and a dashboard that provides actionable intel, where the developers can focus on deploying a fix when the dashboard highlights packages that are vulnerable.

 ![](https://i.imgur.com/VDpD4Ky.png)